 See also Evaluation during Covid-19 Crisis

-The evaluation process does not end with the receipt of the final evaluation report.
-In the
+The evaluation process does not end with the final evaluation report.
+In the light of the

-accepted or rejected.
-For an IDE, a written narrative (approximately 1–2 pages) is further added to the final report.
+with action to be taken to implement.
+For an IDE, a written narrative (approximately 1–2 pages) is further added to the final

-Managers are also responsible for the development of the Evaluation Follow-up Plan (EFP) on the implementation of the evaluation recommendations.
+Managers are also responsible for the development of an Evaluation Follow-up Plan (EFP) on the implementation of the evaluation recommendations.
 The EFP is prepared in the on-line evaluation management application Unite Evaluations and is reviewed and cleared by IES.
 See Guidance for the drafting and monitoring of the Follow-up Plan.
-The Manager is required to update the follow-up plan once a year.
+The Manager is required to update the Follow-up Plan once a year.
 IES further reports on the implementation of recommendations to the Executive Director and Member States on an annual basis.

 The evaluation report is further disseminated by Programme/Project Manager for learning and improved UNODC programming.
 IES shares evaluation results with Member States and UNODC's Executive Director, as well as publishes Evaluation Reports and Evaluation Briefs on its website.
 All UNODC Evaluation Reports further undergo an external quality assessment (Quality Assessment of Independent Project and In-Depth Evaluation Reports).
 See the Evaluation Quality Assessment Report 2019 and the 2-page Summary.